cdapio/cdap/cdap-docs/pipelines/source/concepts-design.rst

 ------------------------------
 Within CDAP, there is the concept of *logical* and *physical* pipelines.

-A **logical pipeline** is the view as seen in Hydrator Studio and the Cask Hydrator UI.
+A **logical pipeline** is the view as seen in the CDAP Application Studio.
 It shows the stages, but not the underlying technology used to actually manifest and run the pipeline.

 A **physical pipeline** is the manifestation of a logical pipeline as a CDAP application,